keithledgerwood/WICLab-guide/02-onboard-employee.md

 ## Retrieve New Employee Activation Email

- To access the new employee activation email, you'll need to sign into your Office 365 tenant as the labadmin within the Virttual Desktop.
+ To access the new employee activation email, you'll need to sign into your Office 365 tenant as the labadmin within the Virtual Desktop.

 1. In the **Virtual Desktop**, launch **Office 365** using the browser shortcut on the desktop